devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 	srun -p interact --pty --mem 500 -t 0-06:00 /bin/bash

-*An interactive session is a very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.*
+***An interactive session is a very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.***

-Once your interactive job starts, notice that the command prompt no longer says rclogin; this is because we are not working on the login node any more.
+Once your interactive job starts, notice that the command prompt no longer says rclogin; this is because we are working on a compute node now, not on a login node.

     cd ~/dc_workshop/data/untrimmed_fastq/

 To run the FastQC program, we first need to load the appropriate module.

+	source new-modules.sh
-	module load centos6/fastqc-0.10.1
+	module load fastqc

 Once a module for a tool is loaded, you have essentially made it directly available to you like any other basic UNIX command.